Sacramento Northern Railway: Oakland to Sacramento

 At Pittsburg, the tracks ran parallel, adjacent, and south of the Santa Fe and the Southern Pacific main lines, then dropped down, turned north sharply and went under the SF and SP through an underpass to almost immediately reach the SN ferry landing on Suisun Bay.
 (This track layout and underpass are still shown on a 2009 Google website map of Pittsburg.)
 The Pittsburg side ferry landing and depot was called "Mallard" by the SN.
 There a ferry boat (the Ramon) carried an entire passenger train across to a north side landing near Suisun called "Chipps" on Chipps Island.

 From here the line proceeded north across an extensive marshland (including Chipps Island and Van Sickle Island) on a long trestle.
 After the trestle, the tracks continued north through farmland past Montezuma, Rio Vista Junction, and Creed, where there was a branch west to Vacaville and Travis Air Force Base.
+(The Western Railway Museum is on this right of way).
 In 1913 a spur was built that connected Rio Vista Junction to the town of Dixon to the north, but it was unprofitable and was abandoned after a year or two.

-Past Creed, the line continued to Dozier and Yolano before crossing the four mile long Lisbon trestle into West Sacramento.
-This trestle collapsed in July 1951 as a steeple cab powered freight train of steel plate for Pittsburg was crossing it.
+Past Creed, the line continued to Dozier and Yolano before crossing the four-mile-long Lisbon trestle into West Sacramento.
+This trestle collapsed in July 1951 as a steeple cab-powered freight train of steel plate for Pittsburg was crossing it.
 At West Sacramento, just west of the Tower Bridge, the line to Woodland left the southbound main line and headed west.

 Past West Sacramento, the line entered the city of Sacramento by way of the "M" Street Bridge (1911), and later by way of its replacement (1935), the Tower Bridge, which is still in use.
-The SN progressed through downtown streets onto I Street to reach the substantial columned two-story brick and stone "Union Terminal" on I Street between 11th and 12th.
-Union Terminal, also used by Central California Traction trains to Stockton in the early years, is now gone after use in the 1950s-1960s as a grocery store.
+The SN progressed through downtown streets onto I Street to reach the substantial columned two-story brick and stone Union Traction Depot ("Union Terminal") on I Street between 11th and 12th.
+Union Terminal, also used by Central California Traction trains to Stockton in the early years, is now gone after use in the 1950s–1960s as a grocery store.
 Downtown Sacramento streets, particularly east and south of the Tower Bridge, carried many SN and Central California Traction tracks.

 Line section abandonments

 Freight service from Oakland to Lafayette ceased on March 1, 1957.
 Overhead wire and tracks were removed and the Shepherd Canyon tunnel sealed.
-The former roadbed from St Mary's College through Lafayette was converted to the popular Lafayette-Moraga trail.
+The former roadbed from St Mary's College through Lafayette was converted to the popular Lafayette–Moraga Regional Trail.
 The following year, freight service only extended from Walnut Creek to Sacramento.

-The Ferry "Ramon" was removed from service in 1954, so SN, through parent Western Pacific, had to obtain trackage rights on the Santa Fe from Stockton to Pittsburg where SN trains could reach SN tracks and freight shippers in Pittsburg and Concord.
+The ferry Ramon was removed from service in 1954, so SN, through parent Western Pacific, had to obtain trackage rights on the Santa Fe from Stockton to Pittsburg where SN trains could reach SN tracks and freight shippers in Pittsburg and Concord.
 When the Union Pacific absorbed Western Pacific/SN it obtained further trackage rights on the Santa Fe which extended to Port Chicago where SN had a small yard.
 Thus, Pittsburg trackage was removed in the early 1990s.